rikkimax/twp-d/manuscript/content/actualPrograms/workingOnExistingCodebase.md

 {pagebreak}

-## Working on existing codebase
+## Working on existing code base
 **Summary:**

-Learning a new code base for the purpose of maintenace or improvement is a challenge.
+Learning a new code base for the purpose of maintenance or improvement is a challenge.
 This section discusses on how to start out in such a task.

 **Theory:**